Learn From The Smartest Millionaire Minds in Business

 What are some personal bad habits?

-When you persist to see the world through the eyes of a victim, believing that nothing that goes wrong in your life is your fault or responsibility, when everything that comes out of your mouth is bitter or poisonous and nothing can pacify or satisfy your insatiable hunger for self worth, you have 3 of the most detrimental bad personal habits to your health, happiness and finances.
+When you persist in seeing the world through the eyes of a victim, believing that nothing that goes wrong in your life is your fault or responsibility, when everything that comes out of your mouth is bitter or poisonous and nothing can pacify or satisfy your insatiable hunger for self-worth, you have 3 of the most detrimental bad personal habits to your health, happiness, and finances.

 What are bad habits for students?